 As her career progressed, her design practice evolved to include more exhibition and signage design.
 Denise wrote guidebooks on heritage and mainstreet district signage and returned to university part-time in order to acquire curatorial and interpretation experience that would be helpful on museum design projects.

 Since relocating to Cape Breton Island in the late 1990s, Denise has specialized in the design of museums and interpretive centres, and widened the scope of her services to include interpretive research and writing, artifact curation, space planning, exhibition design, fabrication supervision and installation.
 She now has completed museum projects throughout Nova Scotia.
 Denise hasn’t retired yet.
-Denise Saulnier Design is located in the village of D’Escousse on Isle Madame, Cape Breton.
+Denise Saulnier Design is now located in Clare, Nova Scotia.
 People keep asking her design things and she keeps saying yes.